eth-protocol-fellows/protocol-studies/docs/eps/day19.md

-# Study Group Lecture 16 | Consensus and Gasper
+# Study Group Lecture 19 | CL Networking, libp2p

 The introductory part of the study group is now over and we are now starting the deeper dive with live sessions from core developers.

-For the first session of this week, we are diving into the consensus mechanism of Ethereum with [Ben Edgington]().
-Ben is a seasoned core contributor who worked on Teku consensus client, Optimism and is author of Eth2 Book, the annotated specification.

-Watch the lecture on [Youtube](https://www.youtube.com/watch?v=Brv0WgFjsSs).
-[Slides](https://github.com/eth-protocol-fellows/protocol-studies/blob/main/docs/eps/presentations/day16_gasper.pdf).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_Brv0WgFjsSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+The second week of the main phase of the study group is dedicated to networking.

+The second live session the week is focused on consensus layer networking which is based on libp2p.
+The lecture is given by [DappLion](https://github.com/dappplion), a seasoned consensus layer contributer, part SigP Lighthouse team, previously lead of Lodestar client, his main focus is currently PeerDAS.

+> Join the live talk by DappLion on [Wednesday, 19.3. at 3PM UTC](https://www.timeanddate.com/worldclock/converter.html?iso=20250319T150000&p1=1440&p2=37&p3=136&p4=237&p5=923&p6=204&p7=671&p8=16&p9=41&p10=107&p11=28) to watch the lecture and ask questions directly.
+[Use this link to connect.](https://meet.ethereum.org/eps-office-hours)

 ## Pre-reading